Levi9NS/Code9-2021/README.md

 -   Participant needs to fill in next mandatory parameters before log into application: FirstName, LastName, Email and Password
 -   Creator of survey should have possibility to follow unswears on front end

-**urvey application is build.
+**Survey application is build.
 Implementation starting from Database part, then Services and at the and front end.
 After each parts students will have homework which needs to be finished latest in one month.**